 Read more at: https://docpro.com/document-search/arbitration

-Mediation is another of the methods of alternative dispute resolution available to parties.
+Mediation is another method of alternative dispute resolution available to parties.
 Mediation is essentially a negotiation facilitated by a neutral third party (called a “mediator”) to help the disputing parties reach a settlement.

 Mediators help parties to reach a mutually acceptable settlement by identifying possible solutions and reviewing the strengths and weaknesses of the two parties’ claims during the mediation process.

-The mediator will assist with communications, obtain relevant information, and developing options during the mediation processes.
+The mediator will assist with communications, obtain relevant information, and develop options during the mediation processes.

 The mediator generally encourages parties to reach a mediation agreement but is not given any power to impose a judgment, so the results of the mediation are not legally binding on the parties.
 The mediation settlement is, therefore, more of an agreement than an enforceable award/judgment.

 Parties may choose mediation over arbitration/litigation as it is more flexible.
 This is due to the non-binding nature of the mediation processes.
 Moreover, the parties can put an end to the mediation at any time at their own discretion.
 However, if an agreement can be reached, the parties will sign a mediation agreement which is in turn binding on the parties.

 4. DocPro has 2 forms of mediation agreement for users to download: